 Moving is good for us.
-Physical inactivity is associated with an increased risk of several diseases and premature mortality, Statistics Canada noted in a health report released last August.
+Physical inactivity is associated with an increased risk of several diseases and premature mortality, Statistics Canada noted in a health report released in August 2019.
 In fact, it’s estimated that physical inactivity is directly and indirectly responsible for $6.8 billion of health-care costs in Canada per year.
 And a lot of us simply aren’t getting enough exercise.
 According to the Public Health Agency of Canada, only 22 percent of adults get the recommended amount of weekly physical activity required to reach a healthy threshold.

 In response, the idea that we need to move more—to the tune of 10,000 steps a day—has become such a popular prescription that it’s inspired an entire industry of step counters and movement watchers.
 (The market has become so popular, it’s diversified to include fitness trackers, sports watches and smart wearable devices—the latter of which is estimated to be worth nearly $30 billion by 2023.)
 But is that the magic number for optimal health?
 Here’s what we found.